+The results from the experiment confirm the predictions made by Equations 7 and 8.
+The moment of inertia for a spinning rod as given by the formula in 1.4 was experimentally confirmed.
+The reduced distance in part 3 resulted in a smaller moment of inertia as predicted.
+The larger mass in part 4 resulted in a larger moment of inertia as predicted by Equation 8.

 Summary: In this experiment the moment of inertia for a rod and two masses were experimentally measured as well as theoretically calculated.
 The differences between these values were examined.
 The effect of mass on the moment of inertia was tested as well as the effect of distance from the axis of rotation.